Understanding the difference between flammability and combustibility

 There is a sense in which we suspect that they mean different things, but for the most part, it seems that there is a difference without a distinction.
 There is a distinction between flammability and combustibility although it is subtle.
 But, it is important in terms of process safety.

 So, what’s flammability and what is the definition of combustibility?
 Understanding these minute differences will aid in understanding and categorising a combustible material to ultimately mitigate fire risk.

-Flammable materials, whether solid, liquid or gas, can burn with a flame at ambient temperatures.
+Flammable substances and materials, whether flammable solids, flammable liquids or flammable gases, can burn with a flame at ambient temperatures.
 One does not have to raise their temperature to a certain threshold for them to be capable of burning with a flame.

 Combustible materials, however, must be raised in temperature before they can burn.
-Consider a pool of diesel fuel; if you were to hold a match to the pool, it would not ignite.
+Consider a pool of diesel fuel (combustible liquids); if you were to hold a match to the pool, it would not ignite.
 To get it to catch fire and sustain a flame, to become ‘flammable’, it must first be heated to a certain temperature that is dependent on its composition.

 It is the vapour that burns.
 For example, diesel must be heated for it to give off sufficient vapour, which, when mixed with air, will burn.
 Candle wax must be heated, first to the temperature at which it will melt, and then to the point again where it will give off enough vapour to mix with the air and sustain a flame.

 Combustible solids may include wood, paper and rubber.
 Combustible liquids may include oil, cooking gas and greases.
 If these materials are used, stored or handled on-site, then you may be subject to the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR).